Alfresco/alfresco-ng2-components/docs/document-list.component.md

 </adf-document-list>
 ```

-with the underlying class being implemented similar to the following one:
+...with the underlying class implemented as in the following example:

 ```ts
 @Component(...)